Bassam Mallick

 This is the lever that's most consistently undersold to women with PCOS.
 The Indian default exercise prescription is "do more cardio" — usually some combination of walking, yoga, and the occasional Zumba class.
 Cardio matters, but it isn't the most useful single intervention.

 The most useful intervention is resistance training, two to three times a week.
+A systematic review found that exercise — alone or combined with diet — improves insulin resistance, body composition and androgen markers in women with PCOS (Kite et al., Systematic Reviews, 2019).
 Lifting muscle against load produces three effects that map directly onto PCOS:

 Three resistance sessions a week is the sweet spot for most PCOS clients.
 Compound movements (squats, deadlifts, push-ups or bench press, rows, overhead press) are the backbone.
 Sessions don't need to be long — 40–50 minutes including warm-up is enough if the working sets are heavy enough to be genuinely hard in the 6–10 rep range.
 The home-gym apartment guide walks through the equipment, and the strength-training over-35 piece covers programming for women specifically.